Rolos/recruitx/README.md

 ## RecruitX

-This project is the result of about 25 hours of intense work in order to exonerate a subject in college.
-I hope it works 😉
+Recruitment and job applications platform.
+This is a college project 😉

 #### Built with